Menu

 Q. Are air or water jets more powerful?

-A. Water jets use both air and water and are far more powerful than air jets, which only eject air bubbles.
+A. Water jets use air and water and are far more powerful than air jets, which only eject air bubbles.
 If you’re looking for a therapeutic effect, water jets are the best option.
 Air jets can still massage muscles, but they don’t have the same impact as air jets.

 Q. Do any whirlpool bathtubs include a timer for the jets?